MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

    To see CLI commands populated with your AKS cluster values, select **Connect**.

-1. Open a PowerShell session on the system where you'll install and administer the CSI driver.<!--They'll open a session on the Lustre client?-->
+1. Open a PowerShell session on the system where you'll install and administer the CSI driver.

 1. To connect, run the following basic connect command in Azure CLI, substituting the settings for your AKS cluster: